 Jim wasn’t satisfied with our thigh bars.
 He and Rob kept batting ideas back and forth and voila, right before my eyes they came up with the Frame Casting Platform for Front Thigh Hook and the Front Thigh Hook to attach to it.
 The casting platform attaches to an Angler Seat bar.
 If the front fisherman wants to sit on a cooler, we can attach the platform to a crossbar.
 You can stand with both legs locked inside the thigh hook or just hook one leg inside.
 You’ve got solid, stable footing and there’s very little to snag a fly line.
 And we’ve built the Rear Thigh Hook to clamp on a crossbar for a fisherman in the back of a raft.
 Or, you can attach it to a yoke on a cataraft frame.
 Jim’s happy as a pig in poop; his personal Otter 140 now has the combo installed.

-The Sport Cat Frame features a Deluxe Footbar that solidly locks you in when the going gets rough and a plush High-Back Drain Hole Seat for rowing comfort.
+We designed the Sport Cat Frame for cataraft tubes 23" and smaller.
+The drop side rails are 5 1/2" below the top rails, giving plenty of clearance to connect to the inner D-rings on those smaller tubes.
 It’s a great set-up for day-float action; or you can hang a cooler or dry box between the crossbars, strap on some camping gear and you’re good for a multiday.